Sylius/Sylius/UPGRADE-1.13.md

    Subsequently, the `sylius_product_variant_prices` twig function is deprecated, use `sylius_product_variants_map` instead.

    To add more data per variant create a service implementing the `Sylius\Component\Core\Provider\ProductVariantMap\ProductVariantMapProviderInterface` and tag it with `sylius.product_variant_data_map_provider`.

+1. Using Guzzle has been deprecated in favor of Symfony HTTP Client.
+Therefore, passing `GuzzleHttp\ClientInterface` to `Sylius\Bundle\AdminBundle\Controller\NotificationController` as a second argument is deprecated.

+1. The `sylius.http_message_factory` service has been deprecated.
+Use `sylius.http_request_factory` instead.